 A: The changes create a new requirement for landowners to submit a Notice of Intent to the ALC prior to proceeding with the introduction of any fill to the ALR.
 This enhanced oversight will be balanced with exemptions for farmers and ranchers that bring fill onto their parcels as part of their regular maintenance and farm operations.
 Exemption details can be found in the new ALR Use Regulation.

 A: The changes include the ALC collecting a new administrative fee prescribed in Regulation, when a person submits a Notice of Intent to remove soil or place fill.
-That fee has been prescribed in the ALR General Regulation is $150.
+That fee has been prescribed in the Regulation as $150.

-Q3: What compliance and enforcement tools are available to an ALC Compliance and Enforcement (C&E) Officer if illegal fill is brought into the ALR?
+Q15: What compliance and enforcement tools are available to an ALC Compliance and Enforcement (C&E) Officer if illegal fill is brought into the ALR?
+Can they get a warrant to search the property?
 What penalties will exist for illegal dumping in the ALR?

-A: The changes make it an offence to bring fill into the ALR without first obtaining the permission of the ALC, whether through an application, a Notice of Intent, or through a regulatory exemption.
-It also makes it an offence to place fill of a different type or in a volume exceeding what was set out in the Notice of Intent.
+A: The changes make it an offense to bring fill into the ALR without first obtaining the permission of the ALC, whether through an application, a Notice of Intent, or through a regulatory exemption.
+It also makes it an offense to place fill of a different type or in a volume exceeding what was set out in the Notice of Intent.

 Agricultural Land Commission Act